-In television he has worked for 'World in Action', 'BBC Panorama' BBC Everyman, Channel 4 Dispatches, World Monitor, Twenty Twenty Television, and was one of the two founding partners of the Observer Film Company, the film arm of the Observer newspaper.
+In television he has worked on documentaries for 'World in Action', 'BBC Panorama' BBC Everyman, Fox TV 'The Reporters', Channel 4 Dispatches, World Monitor, Twenty Twenty Television, and was one of the two founding partners of the Observer Film Company, the film arm of the Observer newspaper.

 From Thailand he has covered most of the major breaking stories in South East Asia, from the Asian Tsunami, to bird flu, the Bali bombings, to military coups and crime.

 He is a holder of the Maurice Ludmer Memorial Prize into investigations into racism and fascism.

 From 2011 in Thailand, he says, his role as a foreign correspondent had almost been taken over by that of Crime Correspondent as the country suffered from intakes of foreign criminals feeling among many places, the Costa del Sol, in Spain, and there was a notable rise in crimes against tourists.

 His reports led to the arrest of many wanted criminals and caused considerable financial damage to 'boiler room' share fraudsters in south east Asia, and he was the journalist who tracked down glam rock star Gary Glitter (Paul Gadd) to a seaside home in Vung Tau, Vietnam, where he was arrested and jailed for child sex abuse.

 He had successfully fought off a series of libel cases brought under Thailand's Computer Crime Act on a public interest defence.
 The cases had been brought by foreigners already convicted of fraud and extortion.